-Free Classes for Parents
+English Classes for Parents

 We partner with early-childhood education programs across New York City to offer parents of young children free intensive classes leading to a high school equivalency degree (formerly known as the GED) or to greater English language proficiency.

 Our English classes help students acquire speaking, listening, reading, writing, and grammar skills.
 Parents develop the confidence and the competence to use English to navigate the world around them, including subways, banks, and the health care system.
 At the same time, we emphasize child-development topics and incorporate parenting strategies into the curriculum.